ZhgChg.Li

 workflow_dispatch form style

-Therefore, we need a relay station packaging platform to serve other functional users, integrating Asana/Jira task lists so that users can package the app directly using the task list and view progress and download packaging results right there.
+Therefore, we need an intermediary packaging platform to serve other functional users, integrating Asana/Jira task tickets so that users can directly package the app using the task ticket and view the progress and download the packaging results on it.

 GAS Web App Relay Station